AI Agents for Small Business: Costs, Use Cases & ROI 2026

 “GPT-4o-mini scores 82% on MMLU and outperforms GPT-3.5 Turbo on chat preferences in LMSYS leaderboard.” — OpenAI GPT-4o mini announcement

-A “typical conversation” is 5-10 back-and-forth messages with a system prompt of ~500 tokens.
+A “typical conversation” is 5-10 back-and-forth messages with a system prompt of roughly 500 tokens (about 375 words).

 Monthly Cost Estimates